likicv/usysml-test-cases/test_cases.md

 This Test Case shows `attribute def` when placed:
 1. Within the sysml file scope, outside any packages
-2. Top level 'package'
+2. Top level `package`
 3. Within a nested package
 4. Within a second nested package
-5. Within 'part def'
+5. Within `part def`
-6. Within 'part'
+6. Within `part`

 ## Rules/constraints

-None.
+Within the scope of uSysML v0.03 there are no constraints where `attribute def` might be used.